randym32/Anki.Vector.Documentation/documents/troubleshooting/EscapePod setup.md

   and charger that you will need
 * [Pi issues](Pi issues.md) for information related to troubleshooting the Pi hardware
-* TBD for troubleshooting your mdns
+* [Pi connectivity](Pi connectivity.md) to troubleshoot the connection between your Pi, network and computer.
+This includes Wifi, and mDNS troubleshooting.

 ## License code was not sent to Escape pod